 I haven’t got anything to leave: There aren’t many people who don’t have personal possessions; a bank account; or a car.
 Even if you don’t have much – without a Will appointing executors, who will deal with what you have got?
 For younger people, their most important consideration is their children – with a Will they can appoint guardians to look after their children.

-Wills are for old people: We all have one thing in common – at some point we will all die, but we cannot chose the time of our passing and we may not have any warning.
+Wills are for old people: We all have one thing in common – at some point, we will all die, but we cannot choose the time of our passing and we may not have any warning.
 Although we would all hope to live to a ripe old age, there is no guarantee.
 Regardless of age: if you have money or property; if you have children or no children; if you are married, or cohabiting or single, you should have a Will.

 My husband/wife/ children will get it all: This is not necessarily the case.
 Under the intestacy rules, your spouse may not receive everything if you have children.
 If you survive your husband or wife, your children will benefit under the intestacy rules on your death – but your step-children will not.
 If you have no children, or they don’t survive you, do you have any idea who will benefit?
 Why leave it to chance?